agge3/benchr/README.md

 Benchr is a real-time code benchmarking platform that lets you write, execute, and analyze code performance across multiple languages.
 Submit your code and get detailed metrics including CPU cycles, instructions per cycle (IPC), cache behavior, branch predictions, memory usage, and execution time—all running in isolated Firecracker microVMs for security and consistency.
-Whether you're optimizing algorithms, comparing implementations, or competing on leaderboards, Benchr gives you the low-level insights you need.
+Whether you're optimizing algorithms or comparing implementations, Benchr gives you the low-level insights you need.

 ### Project Structure